Minderoo-OceanOmics-Centre-UWA/OceanOmics_Curated_Reference_Database/README.md

 This is the OceanOmics curated reference database.

-The main file is `OceanGenomes.CuratedNT.NBDLTranche1and2and3.CuratedBOLD.fasta.gz`.
+The main file is `OceanGenomes.CuratedNT.withNBDL.CuratedBOLD.fasta.gz`.

 It contains: